netdata/netdata/docs/cloud/manage/organize-your-infrastrucutre-invite-your-team.md

 encompassing Space for your entire team and separate them by War Rooms, or use different Spaces for teams monitoring discrete parts of your infrastructure.

-If you have been invited to Netdata Cloud by another user by default you will able to see this space.
+If you have been invited to Netdata Cloud by another user by default you will able to see that space.
 If you are a new user the first space is already created.

 The other consideration for the number of Spaces you use to organize your Netdata Cloud experience is the size and